When it comes to converting casual browsers into eager buyers, one tactic can help prompt shoppers to action: customer reviews.

 The more places you get customer reviews, the higher the chances are of prospective customers gaining trust in your brand and feeling comfortable enough to complete a purchase.

-Here’s an example of a few customer reviews on TITOV’s business Facebook page:
+Here’s an example of a customer review on TITOV’s business Facebook page:

 Customer interviews and stories